jdnvn/jgrok/README.md

 # jgrok
-my own implementation ngrok, from scratch
+my own implementation of ngrok, from scratch